OrtizGeronimo/ToDoTask/README.md

 ## App

-The app is a simple view, with a simple functionallity: managment of tasks.
+The app has a simple view, with a simple functionallity: managment of tasks.
 It allows to add, edit tasks, and mark them as done.

 ![alt text](https://github.com/OrtizGeronimo/ToDoTask/blob/master/files/Index.png?raw=true)